Buckets2510/Coursera-Week4-TidyDataProject/CodeBook.md

 6. Use 'group_by' and 'summarise_all' with mean to create the tidy data set of the average of each variable for each activity and subject .

+## The variables changed from the original data set are as follows:
+- "t" = "Time"
+- "f" = "Frequency"
+- "Acc" = "Accelerometer"
+- "Gyro" = "Gyroscope"
+- "Mag" = "Magnitude"
+- "BodyBody" = "Body"
+- "()" = ""